 Look at a negative situation or event as an opportunity to learn and grow personally.
 Albert Einstein said “In the middle of difficulty lies opportunity.”
 Don’t channel your energy into a negative reaction, but into something positive that will make the situation better, not worse.

-If you do react in a negatively, note it and the circumstances that caused it.
+If you do react negatively take note of it and the circumstances that caused it.
 Learn from it by identifying the triggers that caused your reaction so you can watch for them in the future.
 Train yourself so you control the situation instead of allowing the situation to control your actions.

 Rule # 3 – If You Make a Mistake, Admit it